AryaFardmanesh/EZQueueJS/README.md

 #### Returns:

 - `Array`.
-    - An array of all elements in the array
+    - An array of all elements in the queue.

 ### `.toReverseArray()`